vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 4. Other incorrect remove vendor from event commands to try: `removeVendor eid/x vdr/y` (where x or y is larger than the respective list sizes)<br>
   Expected: Similar to the previous case.

+### Clear All Data in Storage

+1. Prerequisites: Have at least one existing Person/Event/Vendor/Venue in the system.

+2. Test case: `clear`<br>
+   Expected: All data is deleted.

+3. Test case: `clear 1`<br>
+   Expected: All data is deleted.

+### Clear All Person in Storage

+1. Prerequisites: Have at least one existing person in the system.

+2. Test case: `clearGuests`<br>
+   Expected: All persons' data is deleted.

+3. Test case: `clearGuests 1`<br>
+   Expected: All persons' data is deleted.

+### Clear All Event in Storage

+1. Prerequisites: Have at least one existing event in the system.

+2. Test case: `clearEvents`<br>
+   Expected: All events' data is deleted.

+3. Test case: `clearEvents 1`<br>
+   Expected: All events' data is deleted.

+### Clear All Vendor in Storage

+1. Prerequisites: Have at least one existing vendor in the system.

+2. Test case: `clearVendors`<br>
+   Expected: All vendors' data is deleted.

+3. Test case: `clearVendors 1`<br>
+   Expected: All vendors' data is deleted.

+### Clear All Venue in Storage

+1. Prerequisites: Have at least one existing venue in the system.

+2. Test case: `clearVenues`<br>
+   Expected: All venues' data is deleted.

+3. Test case: `clearVenues 1`<br>
+   Expected: All venues' data is deleted.

 ### Saving data